 - Shelf life: at least one year refrigerated

-What Is Red Bean Curd?
+What Is Chinese Red Bean Curd?

-Red Bean Curd Uses
+Chinese Red Bean Curd Uses

 In Chinese cooking, a small amount of fermented bean curd is used to add flavor to a variety of dishes.
-Because of the fermentation, red bean curd is also often used to marinate beef and poultry as the alcohol quality will help tenderize the meat before it is slow-cooked or deep-fried.
-Cubes of red bean curd are packaged in jars along with a thick sauce; the cubes can simply be added to recipes where they will melt into the rest of the ingredients as they cook.
+Because of the fermentation, red bean curd is often used to marinate beef and poultry, as the alcohol quality will help tenderize the meat before it is slow-cooked or deep-fried.
+Cubes of red bean curd are packaged in jars along with a thick sauce; the cubes can be added to recipes where they will melt into the rest of the ingredients as they cook.
 If making a marinade, the cubes are usually mashed prior to adding to the recipe.

-How to Cook With Red Bean Curd
+How to Cook With Chinese Red Bean Curd

 Fermented bean curd is incorporated into everything from rice and congee to vegetable stir-fries and braised dishes.
 It is also combined into sauces that go alongside a hot pot.
 When eaten with a dish like porridge, it is not directly mixed in; instead, a chunk of the brick is broken off and then eaten along with a spoonful of the rice dish.